-PROPOSAL YOUR VOTE BOARD OF DIRECTORS RECOMMENDS 1.
-To elect four class III directors to our Board of Directors, to serve until the 2024 annual meetin his or her successor has been duly elected and qualified, or until his or her earlier death, resign 1.01 Bruce Booth, D.Phil.
-FO WITHHOLD FOR 1.02 Thomas O. Daniel, M.D.]
-FOR 1.03 Jason Gardner, D.Phil.]
-FOR 1.04 Alison F. Lawton] FOR 2.
-To ratify the appointment of KPMG LLP as our independent registered public accounting firm December 31, 2021. for the fiscal year ending AGAINST ABSTAIN FOR Note: In their discretion, the Named Proxies are authorized to vote upon any other matters that the discretion of the Board of Directors before the Annual Meeting and at any adjournments of You must register to attend the meeting online and/or participate at www.proxydocs.com/MGTA Authorized Signatures - This section must be completed for your instructions to be executed Please sign exactly as your name(s) appears on your account.
-If held in joint tenancy, all per Corporations should provide full name of corporation and title of authorized officer signing sons should sign.
-Trustees, administrator rs, etc., should include title and autl nority.
-Sign nature (and Title if applicable) Signature (if held jointly) Date
+1. PROPOSAL To elect two class I directors to our Board of Directors, to serve until the 2025 annual meeting of stockholders and until his or her successor has been duly elected and qualified, or until his or her earlier death, resignation or removal; 1.01 Thomas O. Daniel, M.D.
+1.02 Amy Lynn Ronneberg FOR YOUR VOTE wітннось BOARD OF DIRECTORS RECOMMENDS FOR 2.
+To ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; and To transact any other business properly brought before the Annual Meeting or any adjournment or postponement of the Annual Meeting.
+FOR AGAINST ABSTAIN FOR You must register to attend the meeting online and/or participate at www.prox: Authorized Signatures - This section must be completed for your instructions to be executed.
+Please sign exactly as your name(s) appears on your account.
+If held in joint tenancy, all persons should should include title and authority.
+Corporations should provide full name of corporation and title of au d sign.
+Tru ustees, admir nistrators, etc